How Do Free Apps Make Money?

 Native ads - these ads present as a native component to the app by using the colours, and look and feel of the app’s branding and functionality.
 Native ads are a popular choice as they don't interrupt the user experience.
 You can manage this by uploading templates when you choose to show native ads within the app, and advertisers will use these templates for the ad.

 Rewarded ads - these ads reward the user in some way for watching the ad in-app.
 This is a popular choice for advertising in gaming apps or where a particular currency is used.
-Rewarded ads are commonly found in gaming apps.
+Rewarded ads are commonly found in gaming apps or gamified educational apps like Duolingo.

 If you have a free mobile app, there are many ways to monetise it.
 You can get creative with the strategies and offer a mixture of monetisation methods to generate revenue.
 Before deciding on one, or a combination of these methods, extensive research and understanding your end-user is key.